miyashiro1/company-scraper/README.md

 # company-scrap
-A simple web scraping from free-work.
+A simple web scraping from free-work, getting all the companys from france.